-Guest Photo & Post by
+Guest Photo & Post By Nat Coalson

 In Part 1 of this two-part mini-series, we looked at how Lightroom uses the catalog (a database) to manage information about your image files.
-In this article I will explain the essentials of importing pictures into Lightroom and how to organize your files.
+In this article, I will explain the essentials of importing pictures into Lightroom and how to organize your files.

 When you open Lightroom for the first time, there won’t be any pictures visible, because you haven’t yet imported any.
-In the middle of the main preview area a message appears saying ‘Click the “Import…” Button to Begin…’ If you’ve already imported photos, you won’t see this message, but in either case the next step is the same: click the Import button (in the bottom left panel of the Library module) or use the Import Photos command under the FIle menu.
+In the middle of the main preview area, a message appears saying ‘Click the “Import…” Button to Begin…’ If you’ve already imported photos, you won’t see this message, but in either case, the next step is the same: click the Import button (in the bottom left panel of the Library module) or use the Import Photos command under the FIle menu.
 This opens the Import window, as shown in the above screen shot.

 IMPORTANT: Each time you perform a new Import, it’s critical that you take your time to carefully choose your options on this window.
 Using the wrong settings can create a huge mess!

 First, on the left side of the window choose the Source from which you will import the photos.
 Generally speaking, you’ll encounter two common scenarios when importing photos into Lightroom: 1) the files are on a hard drive, and you just want to add them to the Lightroom catalog, and 2) you are importing new photos from your camera’s memory card.